pydanny/daniel.feldroy.com/posts/2022-06-18-s3-getsigned-url-nodejs-aws-sdk-3.md

 # Create Utility Function

-I encapsulated my solution in a function in `s3FileFetch.js` so I could use it accros a project:
+I encapsulated my solution in a function in `s3FileFetch.js` so I could use it across a project:

 ```javascript
 import { getSignedUrl } from "@aws-sdk/s3-request-presigner";